bhartiy/learnsellacious/pages/28.settings/permissions/docs.md

 **Date:** 03-08-2020
 **Compatibility:** Sellacious v2.0.0-Beta1+

 This section specifies the user category you want to give the permission.
 In Sellacious v2.0.0-Beta1+ sellacious user categories are considered as user groups.
-Also permissions can be selected component wise, means you you have to select category and component and then set permission accordingaly.
+Also permissions can be selected component wise, means you you have to select category and component and then set permission accordingly.

 To set permissions go to **Settings->Permissions**, In User Category choose the catagory to which you want to set perticular permissions and component for which you wnat to set pemissions.